JohnScolaro/personal-website/posts/a-holiday-to-nozawa-onsen.md

 ### Laundry

 We used the [Fuwara Coin Laundry](https://maps.app.goo.gl/U6cFULhnAQxdfmQW9) once to do all our clothes, and they have fantastic machines that wash and dry 15kg (right?!) loads for ~$15 AUD.
 Better machines and pricing than most huge hotels I've found in the city.
-Very convenient, and definately recommend for washing your stinky ski underlayers.
+Very convenient, and definitely recommend for washing your stinky ski underlayers.

 ![A photo of the Coin Laundry building](/images/blog/a-holiday-to-nozawa-onsen/coin_laundry.jpg)